TubaJordan/PythonCourse/Achievement1/Exercise1.7/README.md

 ### Introduction to Declarative Base

-SQLAlchemy utilizes a declarative base class to define database tables.
+SQLAlchemy utilizes a Declarative Base class to define database tables.
 This class acts as a foundation for creating ORM models.

 Import Declarative Base